nasa/TrickHLA/README.md

 2) Add $TRICK_HOME/bin to your $PATH.

-3) Define $TRICKHLA_HOME to point to the TrickHLA clone folder.
+3) Define $TRICKHLA_HOME to point to the TrickHLA clone directory.

-4) Define $RTI_HOME to point to your RTI install folder.
+4) Define $RTI_HOME to point to your RTI install directory.

 5) Define $RTI_VENDOR to be one of either Pitch_HLA_Evolved or Mak_HLA_Evolved.